 The Canadian Geographic Challenge is Canadian Geographic Education’s longest-running program.
-Formerly called the Great Canadian Geography Challenge, this program is designed to connect students with their peers and to highlight the importance of geography and being a geo-literate citizen.
+Established in 1994 and called the Great Canadian Geography Challenge, this program is designed to connect students with their peers and to highlight the importance of geography and being a geo-literate citizen.

 The Can Geo Challenge is a great way to get students involved and excited about geography.
 Students of all levels and learning styles can participate.
 It allows students to explore the versatility of the subject and learn about its importance to global issues and our everyday lives.
 This is a friendly competition that starts in the classroom but can also offer students the chance to compete and strive for national recognition.
 The Can Geo Challenge program is an inclusive and engaging resource for teachers and students.